kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/embedded-sdk/index.md

 :::

 ::: warning
 The [auth controller](/sdk/js/7/controllers/auth/) is deprecated in the embedded sdk.
-[User impersonation](/core/2/guides/develop-on-kuzzle/embedded-sdk#user-impersonation) is preferred.
+[User impersonation](/core/2/guides/develop-on-kuzzle/embedded-sdk#user-impersonation) or usage of the [security controller](/sdk/js/7/controllers/security/) is preferred.
 :::

 **Example:** _Create a new document by using the [document.create](/sdk/js/7/controllers/document/create) method_